VidushiVashishth/jekyll-now/_posts/2018-06-24-eighthpost.md

 {% endhighlight %}

 I saved the output of the rtems trace into a text file and ran the babeltrace conversion graph on it.
 The output of this command generated a ctf metadata file and a ctf stream.
 The command used considers babeltrace input to be a dmesg text input and declares ctf as the required output.
-It creates the relvant components and gives the values of the path for both the input and output traces.
+It creates the relevant components and gives the values of the path for both the input and output traces.

 {% highlight c %}

-$ sudo babeltrace run --component=A:source.text.dmesg --params='no-extract-timestamp=no' --key=path --value ~/Desktop/babeltrace_exp2/Trace --component=B:sink.ctf.fs --key=path --value ./Desktop --connect=A:B
+$ babeltrace run --component=A:source.text.dmesg --params='no-extract-timestamp=no' --key=path --value ~/Desktop/babeltrace_exp2/Trace --component=B:sink.ctf.fs --key=path --value ./Desktop --connect=A:B

 {% endhighlight %}